gmc-code/PC-Microbit-Extension-backup/docs/games/tilt_pixels.rst

 .. py:method:: score()

-    | Return the game score by finding teh difference between hte number of pixels visited and the number of hidden pixels.
+    | Return the game score by finding the difference between the number of pixels visited and the number of hidden pixels.
     | The lower the number the better.
 The best score is 0 and the worst score possible is 23 if all pixels were visited and there were only 2 hidden.

 .. code-block:: python